When you plug in a mic, you expect clean sound. Crackling, popping, and static aren’t part of the deal.

 So, why is your microphone crackling?

-The first question we need to answer is this: is my microphone making noises because of a hardware or a software problem?
+First question to answer: is this a hardware problem or a software problem?

 Loose Physical Connection